Although the two are commonly confused, dental assistants and dental hygienists have some remarkable differences in their roles.

 A well-trained dental assistant will make the dentist aware of the patient’s fears or concerns.

-A dental assistant is trained to be helpful for those who are worried and can often make a great difference in how a dental procedure may be experienced or perceived.
+These professionals are trained to be helpful for those who are worried and can often make a great difference in how a dental procedure may be experienced or perceived.

 In time, you, as a dental assistant, will be the proverbial “right arm” of the dentist, anticipating the doctor’s next step and the needs that it brings.